Paul Painlevé: Early life

 Painlevé was born in Paris.
-Brought up within a family of skilled artisans (his father was a draughtsman) Painlevé showed early promise across the range of elementary studies and was initially attracted by either an engineering or political career.
+Brought up within a family of skilled artisans (his father and grandfather were lithographic draughtsmen) Painlevé showed early promise across the range of elementary studies and was initially attracted by either an engineering or political career.
 However, he finally entered the École Normale Supérieure in 1883 to study mathematics, receiving his doctorate in 1887 following a period of study at Göttingen, Germany with Felix Klein and Hermann Amandus Schwarz.
 Intending an academic career he became professor at Université de Lille, returning to Paris in 1892 to teach at the Sorbonne, École Polytechnique and later at the Collège de France and the École Normale Supérieure.
 He was elected a member of the Académie des Sciences in 1900.

 He married Marguerite Petit de Villeneuve in 1901.
-Marguerite died during the birth of their son Jean Painlevé in the following year.
+She died during the birth of their son Jean Painlevé in the following year.

 Painlevé's mathematical work on differential equations led him to encounter their application to the theory of flight and, as ever, his broad interest in engineering topics fostered an enthusiasm for the emerging field of aviation.
 In 1908, he became Wilbur Wright's first airplane passenger in France and in 1909 created the first university course in aeronautics.